-(Hebrew רע) Literally "pollution" or "impurity."
-Wrongly translated in the Bible as "evil."
+(Hebrew רע) Literally "pollution" or "impurity," with direct implcation of sexual impurity, sexual pollution. רע ra is wrongly translated throughout the Bible as "evil."
 Do not confuse with the Egyptian name Ra (see: Re).

-"And out of the ground made the LORD God to grow every tree that is pleasant to the sight, and good for food; the tree of life also in the midst of the garden, and the tree of knowledge of good and evil [רע]." - Genesis 2
+"And out of the ground made the LORD God to grow every tree that is pleasant to the sight, and good for food; the tree of life also in the midst of the garden, and the tree of knowledge of good and רע [impurity]." - Genesis 2

 In Gnosis, the term race generally refers stages of development in the history of humanity.
 See: Root Races.